Platform-OS/pos-module-user/README.md

 ### Query: Count All Users

-This query returns the total number of users in the system:

-This query returns the total number of users in the system:

 ```
 function users_count = 'modules/user/queries/user/count'
 ```

 ### Query: Get Currently Authenticated User
-This query returns the currently authenticated user:
-This query returns the currently authenticated user:

 ```
 function current_user = 'modules/user/queries/user/current'